 The student staff of the Gephardt Institute for Civic and Community Engagement is one of the institute’s greatest assets.
 Working with a team of highly talented and civic-minded students increases our capacity for engagement of students, faculty, alumni, and partners to foster a robust university-wide civic culture and impact.

-The institute employs a range of student staff including undergraduates, graduate assistants, and master’s research fellows who fulfill essential institute roles and benefit from substantive professional and personal development.
-Students typically work approximately ten hours per week during the academic year, and some positions require a higher time commitment during summer break, spring break, and during peak program times.
+The institute employs a range of student staff including undergraduate coordinators, graduate assistants, and master’s research fellows who fulfill essential roles and benefit from substantive professional and personal development.
+Students typically work ten hours per week during the academic year, and some positions require a higher time commitment during summer break, spring break, and during peak program times.

 Each student intern receives: